siginoltd/tab_police_vscode_extension/README.md

 # Tab Police

-A VS Code extension that enforces a strict "no tabs" policy by preventing file saves and closes when tab characters are detected.
+A VS Code extension that enforces a strict "no tabs" policy by preventing file saves when tab characters are detected.

 ## Features

 - Prevents saving files that contain tab characters
-- Prevents closing files that contain tab characters
 - Shows warning messages when tab characters are detected
 - Automatically checks all open documents on startup